 St. Martin is the Caribbean island with dual personalities.

 The Dutch side is known as Sint Maarten (or St. Maarten); the French side is St. Martin (or Saint Martin).
-It’s borderless though – you can freely go from one side to the other without stopping.

 On the western side of St. Martin, Grand Case is a tiny seaside village renowned for its French restaurants.